achuwilson/easy_ur/README.md

 ```
 python3 easy_ur/src/ur_rtde.py
 ```
-This ROS node will start communication between the PC and robot using RTDE and expose the data and control streams as ROS topics and services listed below.
+This ROS node will start communication between the PC and robot using RTDE and expose the data and control streams as ROS topics and services.